egzumer/uv-k5-firmware-custom/README.md

 will nearly always destroy your reception, the receiver simply doesn't have a great dynamic range, though are quite sensitive (weak signal wise).

-Saying that, they are nice toys for the price, fun to play with, though limited due to absolute minimal cost hardware design (£13 all in china to UK).
+Saying that, they are nice toys for the price, fun to play with.

 # User customization